Mentoring relationships are critical for career development and success in the 21st century.

 Pairs graduate students with senior-leaders or professionals who have 15+ years of work experience.

-Each mentoring program takes place over the course of five months.
-We suggest that pairs meet monthly (virtually or in-person) over the duration of the program.
-The experience is launched with a speed-networking matching session, to facilitate compatibility-based pairings, and closes in April with a celebratory reception.
+Each mentoring program takes place over the course of three-five months.
+We suggest that pairs meet regulary (virtually or in-person) over the duration of the program.
+The experience is launched with a speed-networking matching session, to facilitate compatibility-based pairings, and closes with a celebratory reception.

 Training & Support